Relative Arbitrage Opportunities with Interactions among $N$ Investors: Introduction

-The organization of this paper is as follows.
-Section 2 introduces the market with $N$ investors as a well-posed interacting particles system.
-Section 3 discusses the relative arbitrage problem and market price of risk processes.
-In Section 4, the existence of relative arbitrage is proved and the optimization of relative arbitrage is derived in $N$-player games with different information structures.
-Section 5 proceeds the relative arbitrage equilibrium of extended mean field games and presents an example with explicit equilibrium and optimal strategies.
-We show in Section 6 that mean field game limit is indeed a nice approximation to the $N$-players game.
-Finally, we include theoretical supports of the model in Appendix.
+\textbf{Organization of this Paper.} This paper is structured as follows.
+Section \ref{fds} introduces the market with $N$ investors as a well-posed interacting particle system.
+Section \ref{chapu} discusses the relative arbitrage problem and the market price of risk processes in a multi-investor formulation.
+The conditions for obtaining relative arbitrage opportunities are explained in detail.
+In Section \ref{sec: nplayergame}, we set up $N$-player games among investors where the optimization of relative arbitrage is determined by Nash equilibrium.
+We discuss the existence and uniqueness of the Nash equilibrium and provide an example inspired by the volatility-stabilized market model.
+Finally, we include additional proofs and theoretical supports of the model in Appendices~\ref{defs}-\ref{racp}.